 Developing geospatial open knowledge networking tools and processes

-multi-stakeholder collaboratives in regional environmental planning and design
+to support multi-stakeholder collaboratives in regional environmental planning and design

 ...in which we harness the innovations of information technology and social learning to solve humanity’s existential challenges.
 Addressing environmental challenges requires cooperation across sectors, boundaries and scales, yet there is dearth of tools to support such collaborations.
 Our work is addressing this gap by integrating 3 technologies: geographic information systems, the semantic web, and collaborative workspaces.